mostafaDevadam/simple-ionic-app/README.md

 ## main component
 > UserFormComponent:
-> Using UserFormComponent in Home Page because it's reusable component.
+<ol> Using UserFormComponent in Home Page because it's reusable component. </ol>
-> It has the form and fields and validations and created reusable components for camera and voice recording.
+<ol> It has the form and fields and validations and created reusable components for camera and voice recording.</ol>

 ## reusable components
 <ul>